-It is easy to measure the maturity of a company’s finance by asking a simple question, “Have you ever taken company’s money for your personal needs?”
-If the answer is yes then your company basically do not have reliable financial system.
-Also, if your company has too much of the uninvolved money, it means that the company does not develop fast enough.
+It is easy to measure the maturity of a company’s finance by asking a simple question, “Have you ever taken the company’s money for your personal needs?”
+If the answer is yes then your company basically does not have a reliable financial system.
+Also, if your company has too much-uninvolved money, it means that the company does not develop fast enough.

 Roughly, when there are less than 50 employees at a company, the CEO should be a Jack of all trades.
 CEO should hire and fire people, participate in project management processes and sales.
 If a company starts scaling, you will notice the necessity to advance a company’s structure, implement new processes, and hire new people to lift some of the weight off your shoulders.

 I agree.
 However, at KindGeek we noticed that it is better to implement new processes slightly before they are required.
 I’m not talking about the final version but rather about drafts of these processes, so in the future, it will be easier to transition to the new stage of the company’s existence.

 When a company has 400-600 employees, it is a stage of development that requires a strong management system and structure.
 And when a company has more than 1500 employees it is time to divide the company into smaller parts – business units each of which functions as a separate company.
 Otherwise, such a monster is almost impossible to manage as a whole.